karaoke-tools/km-probe/README.md

 $ km-probe karaokes --kid=c8e61289-31fd-430a-8a56-f0ed95f84d50
 ```

-This flag can be provided multiple times to list analyse several karaokes.
+This flag can be provided multiple times to analyse several karaokes.

 ### Run only on new/modified karaokes
-If you want to run only on new/modified karaoke (in comparison to the last local commit on the repository), you can run
+If you want to run only on new/modified karaoke (in comparison to the last local commit on the repository), you can run the command `km-probe git`.
-the command `km-probe git`.
-You can restrict the search to a specific repository with the `--repo` argument.

 ### Global options
 #### Repositories
-By default, only enabled repositories are searched.
+By default, all enabled repositories are searched.
 If you want to search only from a subset of enabled repositories, you can use the flag `--repo`.
 When this flag is used with a repository name, all other repositories will be considered disabled.

 For example: